Kyousei Tsukui

-Kyōsei Tsukui (津久井 教生, Tsukui Kyōsei) is a Japanese former voice actor who worked for 81 Produce.
+Kyōsei Tsukui (津久井 教生, Tsukui Kyōsei) is a Japanese retired voice actor who worked for 81 Produce.

 On October 1, 2019, Tsukui revealed that he has been diagnosed with ALS and has been using a cane and wheelchair to help with his mobility.
-On February 17, 2023, Tsukui revealed that he has lost his voice and has retired from voice acting as a result.
+On February 17, 2023, Tsukui revealed that he has lost his voice and has retired from voice acting as a result of undergoing a tracheostomy.
 He is also no longer able to use his arms or legs and only communicates through digital software.